thednp/kute.js/README.md

 * animates any other non-suffixed numeric presentation attribute
 * animates `fill`, `stroke` and `stop-color` color properties
 * handles attributes namespaces properly with `stroke-opacity` or `strokeOpacity`
-* properly handles the suffixes for you
+* properly handles the suffixes for you and depends very much on the current values then values you input

 # Easing Functions - [visit page](http://thednp.github.io/kute.js/easing.html)
-**NOTE:** Starting with KUTE.js v 1.6.0 the Physics and Cubic Bezier Functions are removed from the distribution folder and from CDN repositories, but you can find them in the [Experiments repository on Github](https://github.com/thednp/kute.js/tree/experiments).</p>
+**NOTE:** Starting with KUTE.js v 1.6.0 the Physics and Cubic Bezier Functions are removed from the distribution folder and from CDN repositories, but you can find them in the [Experiments repository on Github](https://github.com/thednp/kute.js/tree/experiments).
+The reasons for that is to make it easy to maintain what's more important: core code quality and the ability to create custom builds.</p>

 * optimized dynamics easing functions
 * optimized cubic-bezier easing functions